ohpxho/md-vault/books/Inside The Machine/fleeting.md

 ### General purpose registers

 - They are not fixed to a spearial and fixed role
-- Can be used by a wide variety of stask such as: holding operands, storgin intermediate results, acting as counters or temporary varialbles, keeping memory address, and etc.
+- Can be used by a wide variety of stask such as: holding operands, storing intermediate results, acting as counters or temporary varialbles, keeping memory address, and etc.

 ## The mechanics of Program Execution - Chapter 2